Savage (Songs from a Broken World): Critical reception

 Savage (Songs from a Broken World) garnered generally positive reviews.
 The album received an average score of 74/100 from 11 reviews on Metacritic, indicating "generally favourable reviews".
 AllMusic's James Christopher Monger said that Numan "can still juggle melodrama and musicality with such effortlessness is impressive, to say the least, but that he can make it so compelling is what sets him apart from his old guard new wave contemporaries."
 David Simpson of The Guardian had a mixed impression, saying that despite Numan sounding tired and like a faded star, his music still has a beating heart.
 The Quietus Josh Gray criticised Savage (Songs from a Broken World)'s cover art and presentation as culturally and aesthetically offensive and in "poor taste," but he praised the album's songs and themes.
 Chris Ingalls of PopMatters called the album "a compelling cautionary tale of what may happen if we’re too complacent to give a damn about future generations.
-It’s also a stunningly sharp and diverse collection of songs from a living legend."Savage entered the UK album chart at number two, on 22 September 2017, but it dropped out of the top twenty the following week.
+It’s also a stunningly sharp and diverse collection of songs from a living legend."Savage entered the UK album chart at number two, on 22 September 2017, Numan's highest charting album in the United Kingdom since Telekon in 1980.
+It dropped out of the top twenty the following week.
 A re-entry to the chart in March 2018 gave the album a total chart run of 5 weeks in the Top 100.